-There is a deep and widespread concern in the Jewish community today that the commitment to basic Jewish values, ideals, and behavior may be diminishing at an alarming rate.
+Morton L. Mandel Chairman The Commission on Jewish Education in North America here is a deep and widespread concern in the Jewish community today that the commitment to basic Jewish values, ideals, and behavior may be diminishing at an alarming rate.
 A substantial number of Jews no longer seem to believe that Judaism has a role to play in their search for personal fulfillment and communality.
-This has grave implications not only for the richness of Jewish life but for the very continuity of the Jewish people.
+This has grave implications not only for the richness of Jewish life but for the very continuity of a large segment of the Jewish people.